sacrefies/csc643_bigdata/project2/docs/report.md

 *Figure 18: UI after user clicks on `Get Result`*

 #### Query D: Story Count by Author on NYTimes.com and Wired.com
-This query's request is sent by a HTML form and is handled by the view class `StoryCountByAuthorOnDomain`, and the query is executed by the function `get_wired_and_nyt_counts()` in `hacker_news.py`.
+This query's request is sent by a HTML form and is handled by the view class `StoryCountByAuthorOnDomain`.
+The query is executed by the function `get_wired_and_nyt_counts()` in `hacker_news.py`.

-Figure 19 and 20 show the implementations.
+Figures 19 and 20 show the implementations.

 ```python
 class StoryCountByAuthorOnDomain(webapp2.RequestHandler):